DataDog/documentation/content/en/real_user_monitoring/error_tracking/mobile/android.md

 - Crashes can only be detected after the Datadog SDK is initialized.
 To catch as many crashes as possible, initialize the SDK as soon as you can in the application's `onCreate` method.
 - Crashes in RUM need to be tied to a RUM View.
 This means that if a crash occurs before a view is visible, or after the app is sent to the background and the end-user switches to another app, the crash is muted and does not report to Datadog.
 Mitigate this behavior using the `trackBackgroundEvents` [method][10] in the RumConfiguration builder.
-- Also crashes tied to sampled sessions will only be kept, meaning if a `sessionSampleRate` of less than 100% is applied, some crashes will be missed.
+- Only crashes tied to sampled sessions are kept.
+To capture all crashes, apply a `sessionSampleRate` of 100%.

 ## Further Reading